 By my teens I was already well versed in symbolic logic, mathematics, the writings of the great philosophers and the scientific method.
 The bulk of what I found during my searches was too figurative, with each deeply seeped in the religious or spiritual beliefs of the authors.
 The first books I encountered were the series by Carlos Castaneda about his supposed involvement with a shaman named Don Juan and some books by Anton Lavey my brother had.
 These books contained a lot of information but was never sure of any of it was real.
 This changed when I began playing with tarot cards and meditating, I was around sixteen or seventeen at the time.
 My uncanny ability at readings and my meditation experiences got me thinking much more about the nature of things and invigorated me in my quest to get some understanding of my awareness and experiences.

 Trying to answer that question eventually led me to books on the Qabalah, deeper and more esoteric books on the occult, Jewish and eastern mysticism, the hidden meanings in the Bible and so on.
 Books on the spiritual separate from religion were still hard to come by.
 This is why I remain thankful for who let read a book he had by a man named Charles Leadbeater titled The Inner Life.
 It was the first one that helped me start to put a lot disparate information together and did not conflict with my experiences.
 Through them I did get some rudimentary answers and a whole lot more questions.
 But that was years ago and times have changed, us along with it.
-In the time since then our access to information is unbelievably greater and the spirituality part of the public sphere.
-Today far more people are aware of the spiritual matters and talk more frequently about it.
+In the time since then our access to information is unbelievably greater and the growth of "spirituality" in the public sphere.
+Today far more people are aware of at least the notion of spirituality and spiritual matters and talk about it more common.

 I suppose I could tried to avoid labeling one thing personal growth and another spiritual growth, but I did not.
 The reason I did not is partially explained in the essay The Twin Powers (3) where I state: